7:340-AP1- School Student Records

 Except as provided below, a record of all releases of information from school student records (including all instances of access granted whether or not records were copied) shall be kept and maintained as part of such records.
 105 ILCS 10/6(c).
 This record shall be maintained for the life of the school student record and shall be accessible only to the parent(s)/guardian(s) or eligible student, Building Principal, or other authorized person.
 The record of release shall include each of the following:

-- The name and signature of the Building Principal
+- The name and signature of the official records custodian releasing such information;

-- The name and position of the person obtaining the release or access
+- The name and capacity of the requesting person and the purpose for the request;

-- A copy of any consent to such release
+- A copy of any consent to a release.

 No record of a disclosure is maintained when records are disclosed according to the terms of an ex parte court order.
 20 U.S.C. §1232(g)(j)(4).